tschutter/opensky-tools/README.rst

     exported from the OpenSky Dashboard -> Accounts -> Payments to a QIF (Quicken Interchange Format) file.
 The default is a command line interface, but you can specify --gui to use a GUI interface.

+    The output .csv file has been successfully imported into gnucash-2.6.1.
+It has not been tested with any Quicken products.